open-telemetry/opentelemetry.io/content/en/docs/instrumentation/net/exporters.md

 ### Note for .NET Core 3.1 and below and gRPC

+Note: Versions below .NET 6 are not officially supported by opentelemetry-dotnet, therefore this section is here to help, but may not work as the library progresses.

 If you're not using ASP.NET Core gRPC and you are running on .NET Core 3.x, you'll need to add the following at application startup